1905 Western University of Pennsylvania football team: Dickinson

-Early in the second half the WUP offense was deep in Red Devil territory.
+Early in the second half the WUP offense was deep in Red and White territory.
 Frank Griggs fumbled on the eight yard line.
 Dickinson halfback McIntire recovered and raced one hundred and two yards for the touchdown.
-Paul Davis kicked the goal after and the score was tied.
+Red and White captain Paul J. Davis kicked the goal after and the score was tied.
 The WUP offense went on another sustained drive that was aided by two Dickinson penalties.
 Art Griggs scored the go ahead touchdown and Schmidt was again good on the goal kick.
 WUP led 12–6.
 After a change of possessions, the WUP offense continued to gain yardage.
 Theodore Perry carried the ball the last ten yards for the score.
 Jud Schmidt was again successful on the goal kick.
 A few minutes later Dickinson quarterback Simpson fumbled a punt into the end zone.
 Theodore Perry fell on the ball for the WUP's last touchdown.
 Schmidt came through with the goal after and WUP led 24–6.
-With time running short, Red Devil Captain Paul Davis lined up and kicked a fifty-three yard field goal (worth 4 points in 1905) to make the final score 24–10.
+With time running short, Davis lined up and kicked a 53-yard field goal (worth 4 points in 1905) to make the final score 24–10.

 The WUP lineup for the game with Dickinson was Ted Perry (left end), Miller (left tackle), McKinney (left guard), John Turner (center), Arthur Yielding (right guard), Calvin Marshall (right tackle), Walter East (right end), Frank Griggs (quarterback), Jud Schmidt (right halfback), Art Griggs (left halfback), and Winfred Banbury (fullback).
 Substitutions made during the game were: Karl Swenson replaced Frank Griggs at quarterback; Omar Mehl replaced Winfred Banbury at fullback; Fred Klawuhn replaced Walter East at right end; Joe Edgar replaced Arthur Yielding at right guard; Arthur Yielding replaced McKinney at left guard; and Leslie Waddill replaced Joe Edgar at right guard.
 The game consisted of twenty-five minute halves.